tomy2105/KnowledgeNotes/cpp/cpp11.md

 ### Polymorphic wrappers for function objects

-The template class `std::function` is defined as a wrapper holder for function pointers, member function pointers, or functors. `std::mem?`
+The template class `std::function` is defined as a wrapper holder for function pointers, member function pointers, or functors. `std::mem_fn` wrapper for pointers to members. `std::bind` can be used to bind one or more arguments.

 See more [here](https://en.cppreference.com/w/cpp/utility/functional).